One standard format

 How will special audits (not certified /recertification / monitoring audits) be handled by the system?

 In the short term the platform will cover main evaluation and surveillance evaluation, which are mandatory for certification and support of a FM certificate.

-If in the future certification bodies find it useful to add commonly occurring audits, the FM Online team will address this need by adding new features.
+If in the future certification bodies find it useful to add commonly occurring audits, the FSC Digital Audit Reporting team will address this need by adding new features.

-Will FM Online be integrated with a Geographic information system (GIS) software – to map certified forest?
+Will FM Online be integrated with a Geographic information system (GIS) software?

-That said, FM Online will result in more opportunities to link FSC certificate data with GIS tools thanks to the standardization of geo-spatial data captured in the report.
-This could be through the use of GIS verification platform to help auditors identify where to focus their audits on the ground and incorporate this information into the audit report template.
-Through the report, it could also make available direct links to voluntarily uploaded GIS maps – with layers showing high conservation value areas, protected areas, etc.
+Areas for integration could be through the use of the FSC GIS platform to help auditors identify where to focus their audits on the ground and incorporate this information into the audit report template.
+Other potential integrations could be to make direct links available to voluntarily uploaded GIS maps – with layers showing high conservation value areas, protected areas, etc.